UBICenter/child-allowance/jb/research.md

 For example, dietary diversity improved in the Ghana LEAP\*\*\* and Malawi SCTP\*\*\*, while null effects were found in the Kenya CT-OVC.
 Looking specifically at child outcomes, there is mixed evidence on whether transfers reduced the number of meals that children are forced to skip as a result of economic pressures.
 The Uganda GiveDirectly program found that the proportion of children skipping meals fell 19.3 pp\*\*\* but the Lesotho CGP found no effect on the same metric.
+Evidence from the Uganda WFP program indicates that cash transfers may outperform food transfers of similar value.

 *This is a 42% decrease - should we do the math to show a pp change?*